Frequently Asked Questions About Larkin Street

 Larkin Street maintains a diverse funding base to support the agency’s annual operating budget of over $13mm.
 Approximately 64% of Larkin Street’s funding comes from public sources, including local, state, and federal agencies, and 36% comes from private sources.
 In 2009, the mix of private funding included 42% from individual donors, 36% from private and corporate foundations, and the balance coming from civic and religious institutions and special events.

 Community Need: Dangers for Homeless Youth

-Larkin Street must work that much harder to build caring, trusting relationships with these most-vulnerable young people, so they can begin to build their confidence and self-esteem along with the skills they need to be independent.
-Each youth at Larkin Street has a unique set of needs and these vary dramatically across the kids Larkin Street serves.
+Larkin Street must work that much harder to build caring, trusting relationships with our most-vulnerable young people so they can begin to build their confidence and self-esteem along with the skills they need to be independent.
+Each youth at Larkin Street has a unique set of needs; the type of need varies dramatically across the population Larkin Street serves.
 Some youth require only short-term housing and support while they work to resolve family issues before returning home.
 Others require much more intensive and long-term support as they overcome mental health and substance abuse issues, past trauma, and severe educational and life skill deficits along the path toward independence.
-The most pressing need to ensure each of our client’s permanent transition from street life is increased supportive housing options.
+In order to ensure each of our client’s permanent transition from street life, there must be an increase in supportive housing options.
 There are too few transitional and permanent housing programs in San Francisco that are age-appropriate for our kids, who require a safe, stable place to live as they address the other barriers to their independence.

 Youth Served by Larkin Street

 Who does Larkin Street serve?